-1. A proposed net increase of 18 positions in permanent agency staffing compared to 2022, which will support critical areas necessary to operate as an effective federal financial regulator capable of addressing emerging issues.
-Included within these proposed new positions are seven net new positions added to NCUA regional staff to increase the number of specialist examiners and supervisory specialists, two positions for the Office of Examination and Insurance to strengthen its credit and bank secrecy programs, two new positions for the Office of Consumer and Financial Protection to expand its consumer financial protection function, and one position for the Office of Credit Union Resources and Expansion to support credit unions by providing technical advice about chartering and field of membership matters.
+specialists, four positions for the Office of Examination and Insurance to strengthen its credit and bank secrecy programs, two new positions for the Office of Consumer and Financial Protection to expand its consumer financial protection function, and two positions for the Office of Credit Union Resources and Expansion to support credit unions by providing technical advice about chartering and field of membership matters.

-- 2. An increase of \$12.7 million for current employee compensation in 2023 compared to 2022.
+- 2. An increase of \$8.9 million for current employee compensation in 2023 compared to 2022.
 This increase accounts for pay raises for the NCUA's employees as required by the current Collective Bargaining Agreement or successor agreements and expected inflationary cost increases for employee benefits. - 3.
-An increase of \$4.0 million in travel funding for 2023 compared to 2022.
+An increase of \$5.0 million in travel funding for 2023 compared to 2022.
 The agency expects a sustained reduction in remote and offsite examinations during the first half of 2023 with onsite examinations and related travel resuming.
 In addition, per trip costs are expected to be marginally higher in 2023 based on the impact of widely-reported price inflation affecting lodging, airfare, and car rentals.
-Overall, the travel budget for 2023 is funded at approximately 70 percent of prepandemic travel levels.
+Overall, the travel budget for 2023 is funded at approximately 75 percent of prepandemic travel levels.
 The agency anticipates that travel will occur at a lower overall level than in previous years due to lessons learned during the pandemic about remote work and offsite examination and supervision procedures.